 How do cockatiels sleep?

 Cockatiels generally sleep on the perch keeping one leg up, and their head tilted 180 degrees.
 The head comes under their wings for protection and warmth.
-A baby cockatiel, an old cockatiel, and even some ill ‘tiels may exhibit different sleeping behaviours.
+Baby cockatiels, aged cockatiels, and even some ill ‘tiels may exhibit different sleeping behaviors.

-There is a lot more to know about cockatiel sleeping habits.
+There is a lot more to know about your cockatiel’s sleeping habits.
 Keep reading on!

 Cockatiel sleeping positions

 Cockatiels sleep in various positions.
 Let’s talk about them one by one.

 This position is described before, and in this, the bird usually sleeps on the top of his perch using only one leg.
 Sometimes, beacon change between the legs to give comfort to the legs.
 The head is under the wings/arm to get both warmth and Rest to the head.